 This tendency is even stronger among young people – Almost 45% of Romanian students want to start a business after finishing their studies, according to a study conducted as part of a project to integrate students into the labour market.
 Are you one of them?
 Then find out how you can start this plan!

-The students-entrepreneurs from the EA – The Entrepreneurship Academy community share more about their journey and how they overcame obstacles to run their own successful business.
+The students-entrepreneurs from the EA – The Entrepreneurship Academy community share more about their journey and how they overcame obstacles to run their own successful business like the one Robert K. Bratt runs.

 At the age of 20, Alin Obaciu is the co-founder of Think AR, the business that creates content using Augmented Reality for brands that want to differentiate and better connect with their audience.
 The business led by Alin generated in the first 5 months of activity has revenues of over 14,000 lei.